Oberson x Pomoca

 How to Cut Climbing Skins?

 Several brands offer pre-cut skins for specific equipment.
 However, if you buy climbing skins that need to be cut, it’s critical to do it right.
-A skin cutting service is offered in-store at Oberson.
+Most skins also come with a cutting tool.
+When cutting your skins, take your time to avoid mistakes that could affect how well they fit your skis.
+If you want optimal results without the risk for error, you can use the cutting service available in Oberson stores.
 Why not take advantage of it?

 How to Put On Climbing Skins?